dangormanjr/dangormanjr.github.io/teaching.md

 * Adjunct professor, “Cults, Chakras, & Crunchy Granola: New Age Religions in America,” undergraduate intensive course, University of Rochester, July 2019.

 ## Continuing Education ##

+* Instructor, six-part course, “Contested Futures: Religion and Science in the United States,” The Highlands at Pittsford (Senior Living Community), Pittsford, NY, June 3–17 and July 1–15, 2024.

 * Instructor, four-part course, “Cults, Chakras, and Crunchy Granola: New Religious Movements in America, from the 1800s to Present,” The Highlands at Pittsford (Senior Living Community), Pittsford, N.Y., June 2–23, 2020.
 Conducted via Zoom because of COVID-19.